Our Top 3 Picks

 1. Blue Buffalo Small Breed Chicken & Rice Formula

-Blue Buffalo is a great choice due to the fact that is contains ingredients that are completely natural.
-This basically means that your Yorkie is going to get vitamins, minerals and nutrients, which are really important for a dog.
+Blue Buffalo's small breeds recipe is a great dog food choice for Yorkshire Terriers because it contains completely natural ingredients.
+This basically means that your Yorkie is going to get high-quality vitamins and minerals, as well as essential nutrients, which are really important for your dog.

-There is a lot of protein in this food, and it comes from the muscles of chickens; and you should also know that there aren’t any chicken by-products here, only the quality stuff.
-This product also contains flaxseed – an amazing alternative to fish oil, and a perfect amount of Omega-3 and Omega-6 fatty acids.
+There is a lot of protein in this small breed specific dry dog food recipe, and it comes from the muscles of chickens.
+There aren’t any chicken meal or chicken by-products here, only high-quality protein sources.
+This dog food also contains whole grain and flaxseed – an amazing alternative to fish oil, and a perfect amount of Omega-3 and Omega-6 fatty acids.
 You can also find ingredients full of antioxidants here, like cranberries and blueberries.

-Why We Like it – This is a food rich in protein from the real muscle of chicken, but there aren’t any chicken by-products here.
-Apart from it, it also contains flaxseed which can be a great alternative to fish oil.
-It is also full of Omega-6 and Omega-3 fatty acids.
-Also, this product is full of antioxidants which can be found in its ingredients.
+Why We Like it – Blue Buffalo is one of the best dog food for Yorkies.
+The dog food contains real chicken and brown rice for small breeds is has a high protein composition from the muscle of real chicken, and there aren’t any chicken by-products.
+Apart from that, this Chicken recipe also contains flaxseed, which can be a great alternative to fish oil.
+This Yorkie dog food is also full of Omega-6 and Omega-3 fatty acids.
+This small-breed chicken brown rice formula is full of antioxidants that can be found in its natural ingredients.

-2. Taste of the Wild Tow Appalachian Dry Food for Small Breeds
+2. Taste of the Wild Appalachian Valley Dry Food for Small Breeds

-There are other protein sources in this dog food, and they include duck, lamb, egg and ocean fish, and all of those ingredients are considered to be a great source of prebiotic and probiotic fibers.
-This product also provides optima amino acid nutrition, and the fact that the kibble is rather small makes it easy for Yorkies to eat and manage.
+There are other protein sources in this food, and they include duck, lamb, egg, and ocean fish, and all of those ingredients are considered a source of high protein and prebiotic and prebiotic fibers.
+This dog food product also provides optimal amino acid nutrition, and the fact that the dry kibble is rather small makes it easy for a Yorkshire Terrier to eat and manage.

-Why We Like It – This product made by Taste of the Wild is full of venison protein, which is something that a Yorkie stomach can easily digest.
-Also, venison is a great source of protein, but not the only one; other protein sources in this product include duck, lamb, ocean fish and egg – great sources of both prebiotic and probiotic fibers.
+Why We Like It – The Taste of the Wild TOW Appalachian Valley dog food recipe is full of venison protein, which is something that a Yorkshire Terrier stomach can easily digest.
+Also, venison is a great source of protein, but not the only one; other healthy protein sources in this product include duck, lamb, ocean fish, and egg – great sources of both prebiotic and prebiotic fibers.

-This is a dog food in which you can find all the natural ingredients an adult Yorkie needs.
-They include deboned turkey, chicken meal, salmon meal, oatmeal, ground barley, ground brown rice, rye flour, spinach, sweet potatoes, blueberries, apples, chicken fat, etc.
+In this Wellness Complete Health Small Breed, you can find all the natural ingredients that adult Yorkies need.
+Their adult dry dog food ingredients include chicken, deboned turkey, salmon meal, oatmeal, ground barley, ground brown rice, rye flour, spinach, sweet potatoes, blueberries, apples, chicken fat, etc.

-All these ingredients make this food rich in vitamin E, vitamin A, and beta carotene.
-Also, the small size of this kibble makes the food manageable by a Yorkie.
+This potato recipe food is rich in protein, vitamin E, vitamin A, and beta carotene, and healthy fats making it a good competitor for the best dog food for Yorkies.
+Also, the small size of this dry kibble makes the food easily digestible for Yorkshire Terriers.

-Why We Like It – Wellness Complete health contains chicken meat, deboned turkey, salmon meat, ground brown rice, oatmeal, rye flour, sweet potatoes, spinach, blueberries, apples, chicken fat, etc. All of these ingredients are the things that make this product so full of vitamins A and E, as well as beta carotene.
+Why We Like It – The Wellness Complete Health Small Breed recipe contains chicken meat, deboned turkey, salmon meat, ground brown rice, oatmeal, rye flour, sweet potatoes, spinach, blueberries, apples, chicken fat, etc. All of these ingredients are the things that make this adult Yorkies dog food so full of vitamins A and E, as well as beta carotene and protein.

-There are no grains in this product, but the food is rather rich in protein.
-The main ingredients of it include chicken and turkey, and most importantly – salmon oil.
+There are no grains in this Wellness CORE Grain-Free small breed recipe, but the dog food is rather rich in protein.
+The main ingredients of this natural small-breed grain-free dog food include chicken and turkey, and most importantly – salmon oil.

 Other ingredients include plenty of vegetables and fruits, which take care of your Yorkie’s health.
-There are other healthy ingredients, such as vitamins, probiotics, antioxidants, and minerals.
+There are other healthy ingredients in Wellness CORE Natural Grain-Free dry food, such as vitamins and minerals, omega 3, probiotics, and antioxidants.